alansary/WebsiteAvailability/readme.md

 #### Queue messages and running the queue on the server using supervisord.
 #### Using events and listeners to listen for the change of any url status and scheduling the command using supervisord on the server.
+#### /api/v1/urls/all && /api/v1/urls/get APIs update the status of the url(s) automatically without sending an email (events and listeners)

 ----
 ## Further Notes: